CoreOffice/OLEKit/README.md

 ...and more.
 If you know of a file format that is based on CFBF, please submit [a pull request](https://github.com/MaxDesiatov/OLEKit/edit/master/README.md) so that it's added to the list.

+Automatically generated documentation is available on [our GitHub Pages](https://coreoffice.github.io/OLEKit/).

 ## Example

 An OLE2 file has [a minuature filesystem embedded in